ietf-wg-acme/acme/draft-ietf-acme-acme.md

 certificate, however, there are many other checks that a CA might need to perform, for example:

+* Has the client agreed to a subscriber agreement?
 * Is the claimed identifier syntactically valid?
 * For domain names:
   * If the leftmost label is a '*', then have the appropriate checks been